mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 EAP methods ending in `Async` are distinguishable from TAP methods ending in `Async` because the EAP methods return `void`, while the TAP methods return an awaitable type.

-Here’s an example of a type with an EAP API:
+Here's an example of a type with an EAP API:

 ```csharp
 class GetStringCompletedEventArgs : AsyncCompletedEventArgs